skip to Main Content

 Buy-Sell Agreement

-All business owners are encouraged to prepare a detailed business estate plan, regardless of the business’ size.
+All business owners should prepare a detailed business estate plan, regardless of the business’ size.

-A buy-sell agreement is a document that details who will buy the testator’s shares in the company.
-This includes what conditions must be met before the shares will be up for sale and what price they should be sold for.
-Usually, buy-sell agreements are made with the existing owners, giving them the first rights to buy the shares, using a specific formula to price the shares.
-Depending on the type of business, it usually makes more sense to give ownership shares of a company to those actively involved with the company, rather than family members – shareholders make business decisions and this will ultimately be beneficial for the long-term survivability of the company.
+A buy-sell agreement is a document that details who will buy the testator’s shares in the company when they die.
+The agreement usually includes any conditions that must be met before the shares can be sold, and the price of the shares.
+Usually, buy-sell agreements are made between existing owners, giving them the first rights to buy the shares.

-A succession plan, similar to a will, details exactly how you envision the future of your company after you leave.
+A succession plan details how you envision the future of your company after you leave.
+Succession planning is an ongoing process that you should be mindful to engage with as your company grows and changes.
 The purpose of the succession plan is to detail how your business will continue to function without you.
-This can include information on the short- and long-term future of the company, specific business plans, who will maintain which roles in the company, and so on.
-Some business owners choose to create goals for their business partners so that they can have an understanding of what you want for the long-term success of the company.
-These goals can be as specific or broad as you would like.
-In general, business owners tend to use succession plans as a way to officially document what they expect from their business predecessors and to hold them responsible for maintaining your requests.
-Without a succession plan, business partners are not required to follow any of your demands.
+It helps to ensure that long-term strategies for transitioning knowledge, skills, and management are in place.
+This can include information on the short- and long-term future of the company, specific business plans, and who will maintain which roles in the company.
+Business owners often use succession plans as a way to officially document what they expect from their successors and to hold them accountable.

 Power of Attorney

-A power of attorney is someone who can be appointed to handle your financial and legal responsibilities on your behalf while you are alive.
-It’s a good idea to appoint someone who you trust to take on this role in the unfortunate event that you become mentally incapable.
+A power of attorney is someone you appoint to handle financial and legal responsibilities on your behalf while you are alive.
+It’s a good idea to appoint someone who you trust to take on this role in the unfortunate event that you become suddenly incapacitated.
 A power of attorney acts on your behalf up until your death.
 Some of the tasks that a power of attorney can handle include the business transactions that you are normally responsible for.

-While it’s always good to prepare an estate plan early, one should always be careful to review the plan frequently.
-People and businesses change over time and estate plans should be up-to-date to reflect accurately the state of the business.
-A good time for business owners to review their business estate plans is after the business goes through a significant change such as buying a large asset.
+While it’s always good to prepare an estate plan early, you should be careful to review the plan frequently.
+People and businesses change over time and estate plans should be updated to reflect the state of the business.

 Have a question about this topic or a different legal topic?
 Contact us for a free consultation.
 Reach us via phone at 250-888-0002, or via email at info@leaguelaw.com.